Any questions? Have a look in the student handbook that explaines everything you need to know as a student at Hasseris

 In PreIB all exams are internally assessed by teachers from Hasseris Gymnasium & IB World School.
 During the IB Programme exams are both internally and externally assessed.
 You can read more about assessment methods for IB on www.ibo.org/en/programmes/diploma-programme/assessment-and-exams.

-For PreIB and IB1 the end of year exam period runs from the end of May til the end of June, and the exact schedule for each student will be available in Lectio in May 23, 2018.
+For PreIB and IB1 the end of year exam period runs from the end of May til the end of June, and the exact schedule for each student will be available in Lectio medio May.
 To be promoted to the next school year students are expected to attend all mock exams and actual exams and have handed in all scheduled IAs for the school year.
 Final written exams in IB2 are held in May, and results will be available on July 6.